raganwald/braythwayt.com/_posts/2015-01-16-write-for-yourself-rewrite-for-others.md

 Whereas, if we spent a lot of our time inventing the future, but little or no time perfecting the present, we probably need to remember that Carlin threw his material away every year, not every performance.
 To maximize the value we create, we need to write *and* to rewrite.
 And to rewrite again.
 And again.
 And [again][history].

-It's not glamerous, but it's an inescapable truth: *We write software for ourselves, we rewrite software for others*.
+It's not glamorous, but it's an inescapable truth: *We write software for ourselves, we rewrite software for others*.

 (discuss on [reddit], [hacker news], or [facebook])